Cannabinoid Hyperemesis Syndrome (CHS) is characterized by excessive vomiting and abdominal pain induced by long-term, frequent use of marijuana.

 There’s virtually no research on how delta 8 THC may affect people with CHS, and there aren’t enough users to find a pattern in people with symptoms of CHS.

 With that said, delta 8 THC is still THC — it affects the same receptors, and despite having some differences in how it affects the body, it still pushes the same receptors and causes the same effects.
-It’s very likely that delta 8 THC has the same or similar effects on the ECS that cause the condition of CHS.
+Delta 8 THC likely has the same or similar effects on the ECS that cause the condition of CHS.